What is a Pescatarian Diet?

 • tilefish

 Where your seafood comes from is another factor to consider while following a pescatarian diet.
 The nutrition composition of a fish depends on what it eats.
 Wild fish eat a natural diet and tend to be slightly lower in saturated fat.
-Farmed fish can sometimes be higher in omega-3 fatty acids.
-This is likely due to their fortified diet.
+Farmed fish can sometimes be higher in omega-3 fatty acids, likely due to their fortified diet.
 However, some studies have shown that farm-raised fish can also contain higher amounts of PCBs (polychlorinated biphenyls), dioxins, bacteria, pesticides, artificial coloring, antibiotics, and parasites.

 Individual food choices are constantly changing.
 We are surrounded by new foods and we should enjoy the foods we select on a regular basis.
 If you are interested in preventing or managing chronic disease, selecting a pescatarian eating style can be a step in the right direction.